2i2c-org/2i2c-org.github.io/content/posts/hello-world/index.md

 ## What are we going to do?

 With all of that in mind, what is 2i2c actually going to do?
-We are still working out the details here, but here's a rough picture:
+We are still working out the details, but here's a rough picture:

 Offer **hosted interactive computing environments on cloud infrastructure**.
 These will be entirely open source, and customizable for the communities that are using them.
 We wish to build upon the success of JupyterHub as a gateway to computational resources and environments, learning environments, and communities of users.
 We will offers these environments as a service for those in research and education, running on entirely open-source, vendor-agnostic, and community-driven infrastructure.